 We reconciled Bayo Adeola’s aesthetic points-of-view alongside iterative-editorial-reviews, A/B tests with an ongoing need to re-thread-text, post-text-flow: A design-production-process consideration, which stretched the limits of our resource constraints.
 Thankfully, Olubunmi Ayodele’s support in Lagos; drafted into the design process by the author, provided this project with much needed local cover, to re-thread copy-edits, when required.

 In Principle and Practice of Project Management, the charts function to help illustrate and support thematic principles in the book.
 The densely packed set of diagrams are basic for accessibility, with adoption of variation in tonal intensity of black, between text and background, designed to make table-content legible for readers.

 This book closes with the author’s ode to the future of project management in a digital world, relative to traditional project management – and the book’s final section-title sums up his thesis for a software driven world titled “Project Management Approaches.”
 A comparative look at characteristics of a traditional project management approach relative to an agile one: As a matter of fact it places this Book-Design project, firmly, in an agile space: collaborative use of Adobe-Creative-Cloud software; super-frequent changes, uncertainty, reader-tests, multiple-iterations are signature characteristics.

 For emphasis, sections, chapter-titles and key points of the framework appear throughout this book at double-page spreads of typography.
 The sans-serif typeface-family Lato is used across cover-title; synopsis at the back-cover; tables; diagrams; headers; captions and chapter-panels.
 The serif font Minion is used in body copy.

 Independent Publishing and Project Management

 Design Research, Book-Design and Project Management

 Executive Producer- Bayo Adeola, Editorial Team - Tayo Agunbiade and Femi Omotayo.
-Design Team - Angela Lyons: Integrated Design, Olubunmi Ayodele: Design, Hernan Perez: Photography-Studio-Management and Photography-Post-Production, Tunde Oyewole: Print Management, Ayodeji Alaka: Project Management, Cover-Design and Photography.
+Design Team - Angela Lyons: Integrated Design, Olubunmi Ayodele: Design, Hernan Perez: Photography-Studio-Management and Photography-Post-Production, Tunde Oyewole: Print Management, Ayodeji Alaka: Project Management, Editorial-Design and Photography.